 The performance of these methods relies heavily on the quality and diversity of the paired training datasets.
 Unsupervised learning methods focus on enhancing low-light images without paired training data.
 For example, Zero-DCE \cite{9} approached image enhancement as a task of estimating image-specific curves using a deep network, driving the network's learning process through a series of meticulously crafted loss functions to achieve enhancement without the need for paired data.
 EnlightenGAN \cite{10} used an attention mechanism-based U-Net \cite{11} as a generator and employed the method of GAN to perform image enhancement tasks without paired training data.
-Cui et al. \cite{15} proposed the Illumination Adaptive Transformer (IAT) model, which uses attention mechanisms to adjust parameters related to the image signal processor (ISP), effectively enhancing target under various lighting conditions.
+Cui et al. \cite{15} proposed the Illumination Adaptive Transformer (IAT) model, which uses attention mechanisms to adjust parameters related to the image signal processor (ISP), effectively enhancing targets under various lighting conditions.
 These methods demonstrate the potential for unsupervised learning in LLIE and demonstrate the flexibility and adaptability of deep learning models to diverse lighting conditions.